Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 Perhaps.

-But maybe “abstract logic” is the key component of general intelligence that matters.
-If rich and powerful people are far better at abstract logic than extremely poor people, then IQ tests are relevant and good predictors of a person’s future or potential.
-If countries or races that excel at abstract logic have a higher standard of living than those groups that have poor abstract logic, then we ought to pay attention that metric.
+But maybe “abstract logic” is the critical component of general intelligence that matters.
+If rich and powerful people are far better at abstract logic than impoverished people, IQ tests are relevant and suitable predictors of a person’s future or potential.
+If countries or races that excel at abstract logic have a higher standard of living than those with poor abstract logic, then we should pay attention to that metric.

-Yes, correlation does not equal causation, but a correlation is a signal that we ought to study the issue carefully and without bias to determine if there is causation.
+Yes, correlation does not equal causation, but a correlation signals that we ought to study the issue carefully and without bias to determine if there is causation.

 Evans is hypocritical.
 He spends much time arguing that IQ tests are useless but then he uses them to justify his views on intelligence.
 For example, he points out that “educational levels, social class and exposure to knowledge could have prompted significant differences in adult IQs, which is hardly surprising.”
 (Loc 2654).